Bhpsngum/discord-utils/README.md

 }).catch((error) => {
   console.log(`Error: ${error.message}`);
-  console.log(`Error code: \`${error.code}\``); // code of the error, -1 means the search has failed })
+  console.log(`Error code: \`${error.code}\``); // code of the error, -1 means the search has failed
+  // See `Discord.Constants.APIErrors` for error codes and messages })
 ```